 The pH filtering differs strongly depending on the tuning.
-The tunings of the best $\mathrm{NRMSE_x}$ and $\mathrm{NRMSE_y}$ show little smoothing and follow the noisy measurements almost directly, implying overfitting.
-On the contrary, Boulkroune's tuning exhibits a strong smoothing despite an initially high estimation error; and good convergence to the true pH (unknown to the filter).
+The tunings of the best $\mathrm{NRMSE_x}$ and $\mathrm{NRMSE_y}$ show little smoothing and follow the noisy measurements almost directly, which implies overfitting.
+On the contrary, Boulkroune's tuning shows strong smoothing despite an initially high estimation error and good convergence to the true pH (unknown to the filter).
 The positive bias in pH estimation during the last 2 days is due to a strong positive correction in inorganic nitrogen (IN, plot not shown), which is plausible in light of the strong coupling of pH and IN in the ADM1-R3 model.

-In the center plot of Fig.~\ref{fig:res:gs_results_EKF_perf} showing AC estimates, the green dashed line additionally shows naive forecasts of the delayed offline output AC by means of a zero-order hold (ZOH).
-Clearly, the model-based estimation of the MR-EKF is superior to the naive forecasts, and much better anticipates the dynamic course of acid concentrations resulting from substrate feeding events, cf. Fig.~\ref{fig:feeding_pattern}.
-Further, the AC estimates clearly show filter corrections at measurement times (stars), especially at day 4 (for best Boulkroune tuning) and day 8 (for best $\mathrm{NRMSE_x}$ tuning), cf. magnifications in Fig.~\ref{fig:res:gs_results_EKF_perf}.
-The tunings of the best $\mathrm{NRMSE_y}$ and Boulkroune almost show identical AC estimates close to ground truth values, while the tuning of the best $\mathrm{NRMSE_x}$ shows higher deviations especially after high substrate feedings (cf. day 1 and 8 in Fig.~\ref{fig:feeding_pattern}).
+In the center plot of Fig.~\ref{fig:res:gs_results_EKF_perf} showing AC estimates, the green dashed line additionally shows naïve forecasts of the delayed offline output AC by means of a zero-order hold (ZOH).
+Clearly, the model-based estimation of the MR-EKF is superior to the naïve forecasts, and anticipates much better the dynamic course of acid concentrations resulting from substrate feeding events, cf. Fig.~\ref{fig:feeding_pattern}.
+Furthermore, the AC estimates clearly show filter corrections at measurement times (stars), especially at day 4 (for the best Boulkroune tuning) and day 8 (for best $\mathrm{NRMSE_x}$ tuning), cf. the insets in Fig.~\ref{fig:res:gs_results_EKF_perf}.
+The tunings of the best $\mathrm{NRMSE_y}$ and Boulkroune shows almost identical AC estimates close to ground-truth values, while the tuning of the best $\mathrm{NRMSE_x}$ shows higher deviations especially after high substrate feedings (cf. day 1 and 8 in Fig.~\ref{fig:feeding_pattern}).

-Lastly, the bottom graph of Fig.~\ref{fig:res:gs_results_EKF_perf} shows the L1-norm of normalized state estimation errors, which indicates well the overall state estimation performance.
+Lastly, the bottom graph of Fig.~\ref{fig:res:gs_results_EKF_perf} shows the L1-norm of normalized state estimation errors, which indicates the overall state estimation performance.
 All tunings show a decreasing estimation error over time, but retain small and fluctuating permament state errors.
 The tuning according to $\mathrm{NRMSE_x}$ (blue graph) of course shows the lowest values in this metric.
-As for AC, the tunings of best $\mathrm{NRMSE_y}$ (yellow) and best Boulkroune (red) show similar performance, with slightly lower permanent estimation errors for $\mathrm{NRMSE_y}$ as of day 10.
+As for AC, the tunings of best $\mathrm{NRMSE_y}$ (yellow) and best Boulkroune (red) show similar performance with slightly lower permanent estimation errors for $\mathrm{NRMSE_y}$ as of day 10.